JBEI/edd/README.md

         * `sudo npm install grunt`
 * EDD uses [TypeScript][6] for its client-side interface
     * Dependencies are listed in `packages.json` and may be installed with `npm install`
-    * Compile changes in `*.ts` to `*.js` by simply running `grunt --force` from the edd base directory.
+    * Compile changes in `*.ts` to `*.js` by simply running `grunt` from the edd base directory.
 It will rebuild the TypeScript and automatically run Django's collectstatic to update the Javascript files in use by your instance

 #### Additional Build Process Setup
-The typescript build process includes some comments that will change with every rebuild.
+The TypeScript build process includes some comments that will change with every rebuild.
 These comments will cause unnecessary merge conflicts if allowed into the repo, so the project includes some configuration to strip them out.